 The study sponsor will comply with applicable guidelines and with Irish law if you become ill or injured as a result of participation in a study.
 The amount of any compensation paid may, however, be reduced if you have not complied with the instructions issued for this study.
 In addition, the medical practitioners involved in this study have medical malpractice insurance coverage in public hospitals under the Clinical Indemnity Scheme managed by the State Claims Agency, and in private hospitals by liability insurance covering research.

 Key points in relation to consent

 - A clinical trial involving a study drug or drug combination has to be approved by the Health Products Regulatory Authority (HPRA).
 The HPRA is Ireland’s state body responsible for regulating medicines, medical devices and other health products.
 The HPRA decides if a trial can take place in Ireland.
 It ensures that the trial will be carried out in line with current Irish, EU and international standards for clinical research.

 - A clinical trial must be approved by a national Ethics Committee and/or the Ethics Committee of the hospital in which it is taking place.
 These independent committees are usually made up of doctors, nurses, medical staff, lawyers and members of the public.

 - Specialist cancer doctors from Cancer Trials Ireland also review trials before they are approved.

 - Numerous precautions are taken to ensure your well-being during a trial.
 Patient safety on clinical trials is continuously monitored and subject to legally binding reporting requirements.
-Pharmacovigilance or drug safety in trials involves monitoring events that may occur to patients on trials.
+Pharmacovigilance or drug safety in trials involves monitoring events that may be experience by trial patients.

 - The information collected on the effects of the treatment will be shared with other doctors and researchers, but you will not be identified personally.